parj/AddOnJavaAntTasks/README.md

 Run `gradle csvToExcelTask`

-## CSV Diff - Diff two directories containing csv files.
+## CSV Diff - Diffs two directories containing csv files.
 Each directory must have the same name and number of files as the other

     apply plugin: 'csvdiff'